 Released: April 15, 1995

 The third game in the series would mark a big turning point for Mortal Kombat as the game would experience major changes to its mechanic and overall roster.
 MK3 would bring in two new types of finishing moves though one would be dependent on the other in order to activate.
-Three of the series veterans Scorpian, Raiden, and Johnny Cage were missing in action and many of the cast introduced in Mortal Kombat 2 did not return as well.
+Three of the series veterans Scorpion, Raiden, and Johnny Cage were missing in action and many of the cast introduced in Mortal Kombat 2 did not return as well.

 Despite the disappointing cast, MK3 brought in some fresh new mechanics that would ultimately become a mainstay of the franchise.
-Players would now have access to predefined combo strings adding some flare and an extra complexity to gameplay that veterans of the series could enjoy.
-The game would also add a new running mechanic that aided players in keeping pressure on their opponents especially after a knockdown situation and also gave way to new innovations with transitional stage interactions that would allow you to plow characters through ceilings upon successfully landing an uppercut to the opposition.
+Players would now have access to predefined combo strings adding some flair and extra complexity to gameplay that veterans of the series could enjoy.
+The game would also add a new running mechanic that aided players in keeping the pressure on their opponents especially after a knockdown situation and also gave way to new innovations with transitional stage interactions that would allow you to plow characters through ceilings upon successfully landing an uppercut to the opposition.

 Unfortunately, MK3 did not get the astounding acclaim that its predecessors received as many felt the newest fatality was underwhelming and the game mechanics did not sit well with fans of the series.
-For the first time in the series, MK3 would get an upgrade titled Ultimate which brought back Scorpian, Kitana, and Reptile in addition to secret characters who were introduced in MKII.
+For the first time in the series, MK3 would get an upgrade titled Ultimate which brought back Scorpion, Kitana, and Reptile in addition to secret characters who were introduced in MKII.
 A final version in the series titled Mortal Kombat Trilogy would be released a year later bringing back the rest of the cast members from MKII though this version would not be available in Arcades.

-Ultimately, and this is no pun intended, Ultimate Mortal Kombat 3 would been seen as the definitive version of the series for years to come given it was the final Arcade version and no console version was able to ever come close to perfecting its likeness.
+Ultimately, and this is no pun intended, Ultimate Mortal Kombat 3 would be seen as the definitive version of the series for years to come given it was the final Arcade version and no console version was able to ever come close to perfecting its likeness.

 Mortal Kombat 4